Soundkeeper: History

 After years of repeated public health shellfishing harvest closures caused by malfunctioning municipally owned sewage treatment plants local fishermen in Norwalk, CT, sought a legal remedy to a problem that was causing great economic hardship.
 Terry Backer and Chris Staplefelt were referred by Bob Gaberilson a Nyack, New York Shad fisherman to then Riverkeeper John Cronin and Riverkeeper Attorney Robert F. Kennedy Jr., to help them become organized.
 Cronin and Kennedy helped guide the formation of the Connecticut Coastal Fishermen's Association and obtained legal representation for the group from the New York City law firm of Berel, Kass and Case.
 Shortly thereafter, Terry Backer, was elected president of the group and led the fishermen's group in filing several sixty-day notice letters of intention to sue several municipalities for violation of the federal Clean Water Act.
 These cities included; Stratford, Connecticut, Norwalk, Bridgeport and Milford Connecticut.

 The Long Island Soundkeeper Fund Inc. was created through a stipulated settlement reached between the Connecticut Coastal Fishermen's Association and the city of Norwalk, Connecticut, in 1987 to settle a federal Clean Water Act lawsuit.
 The suit allege thousand of violations of the city's National Pollutant Discharge Elimination System Permit from their sewage treatment plant.
 The settlement with Norwalk, CT, was divided between several local environmental improvement projects and a payment of $86,500.00 to start a full-time watchdog for Long Island Sound.
 Using the settlement the Connecticut Coastal Fishermen's Association founded Soundkeeper, a full-time professional organization dedicated to the protection of Long Island Sound.

-The first Soundkeeper

-Terry Backer assumed the role of "Soundkeeper" and executive director of the Long Island Soundkeeper Fund Inc. in 1987 and has continued in those positions continuously to the present(2008).
-The "Keeper" concept of protecting the local environment would emerge from the work of Cronin and Backer and would soon be emulated in new organizations seeking to become "Waterkeepers".
-The "Keeper" concept was based in aggressive enforcement of environmental laws coupled with a sense of place and responsibility for that place.
-Cronin and Backer, both fishermen, brought a sharp contrast to other environmentalist and set the tone and tactics of future Waterkeepers.